 The Smiles in Motion team also works to put adults at ease.
 “If a parent finds out their child has treatment needs, it can elicit various emotions, so all treatment options are discussed,” she says.
 Parents may have had negative experiences with dentists during their own childhoods, and they appreciate bringing their kids to a place where smiles are the focus.

 Smiles in Motion strives to create a fun, comfortable environment.
 Their Eau Claire office, for example, features a lobby outfitted with a real-life slide and other interactive play equipment, as well as colorful exam rooms.
-“When they walk in the door,” Spitz says of her young patients, “they know this place was created for them.”
+“I wanted to change their perceptions of what it means to go to the dentist,” Spitz says of her young patients.

 Spitz has found a way to serve all children no matter what their insurance or economic status may be.
 Unlike many other dental practices, Smiles in Motion accepts patients covered by the state Medicaid program, even though doctors are only reimbursed at about 25% of their fees.
 “We have had many children who are in extreme pain with threatening infections come from three to five hours away to see us because they cannot find a dentist anywhere in their area who will see them,” Spitz says.
 “No child should have a sleepless night or have to miss a meal because of a tooth infection that no one will help resolve.”